johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 ---
 title: Why Walking in Britain
-subtitle: There are a vaiety of ways to have a walking holiday in Britain.
+subtitle: There are a variety of ways to have a walking holiday in Britain.
 slug: "am-walker-1"
 aliases:
     - /2017/03/am_walker_1/